DOAGenesys/DigitalBotConnector_v2_OpenAIResponsesAPI/README.md

 * **Session Expiration (TTL)**: The middleware uses the `botSessionTimeout` value from the Genesys request to set a Time-to-Live (TTL) on each session entry.
 This automatically clears stale sessions from the store, preventing data buildup.

-* **Resilient Fallback**: If the application is configured to use `redis` but the necessary `KV_REST_API_URL` or `KV_REST_API_TOKEN` are not provided, it will log a warning and automatically fall back to the in-memory store.
-This prevents deployment failures due to missing configuration but is not suitable for production use.

 ## 8. Deployment and Setup

 ### Vercel Deployment